Case: Is it possible to restore VMware snapshot to different server?

 As you can see, the current available features do not support restoring VMware snapshots to different server.
 It is not even recommended to manually manipulate single snapshot file, as this can result in seriously data loss.

-Therefore, VM snapshot and backup cannot be a substitute for each other.
+Therefore, VM snapshot and backup cannot be lumped together.
 Here I briefly list 2 points to support this view.

 - Data security: The VMware snapshots are completely dependent on the parent disk.
 If the parent disk is deleted, the snapshot itself is not sufficient to restore the original VM.
 Besides, snapshots cannot be associate to other VMs.
 But VM backups are independent of the original VM, and can be safely stored offsite, to the cloud, or other location.